2called-chaos/gtav-online-ahk/README.md

 * **ForceDisconnect** – Force disconnect the game by freezing the process for 10 seconds (requires pssuspend.exe)
 * **ChatSnippets** – Select a sentence from a configurable list which will get typed out in the game (chat should already be open)

-The following calls can be bound to a hotkey (adding more is trivial but I'm not sure if you have less contacts in the beginning):
+The following calls can be directly bound to a hotkey (adding more is trivial):

 * **CallMechanic**
 * **CallPegasus**
 * **CallMerryweather**
 * **CallInsurance**
 * **CallLester**

+You can reach more (useful or useless contacts) by binding `DialDialog`

 ## Miscellaneous